-Building regulations set standards for how buildings are designed, built and altered.
+Building regulations set minimum standards for how buildings are designed, built and altered.
 This is to ensure the health and safety of people using the building, buildings and their services are energy efficient and people can easily access and move around inside a building.

 A building regulation application is necessary for most building works (except for works of repair or exempt works) including: